ouspg/CompSec/Lab5_ChipWhisperer/README.md

 self.aux_list.register(glitch_iterator.reset_glitch_to_default, "before_capture")
 ```

-Running this code file should add those functions to your auxilary modules tab, and allow you just to press "Capture many" and then just wait and see how program automatically changes parameters of glitching itself (you may try it out and see that it is already changing width and offset).
+Running this code file should add those functions to your auxilary modules tab, and allow you just to press "Capture many" and then just wait and see how it automatically changes parameters of glitching and show them in *Glitch Explorer* (you may try it out and see that it is already changing width and offset).

-If you start to look for a glitch at repeat = 5 you should be able to find set of working glitching parameters quite fast.
-Check if you can find any at lower amount of repeats.
+You already should know good parameters which are causing glitches (because you saw those in setup files when you first time glitched simple loop in beginning in this task), but do this script with assumption that you dont know the glitch parameters yet.

 __Tips & Tricks__
 It is very likely that you have to loop through many values.
 Change the value *Number of Traces* at the *Generic Settings* so that you capture more traces with *Capture Many* button.
 Feel free to tweak any values you like.
 It is possible that it will take really long time to find any glitches especially at lower repeat counts.
-This task can be passed without finding the glitch if you return a working program and proof of effort in a from of glitch explorer logs.
+This task can be passed without finding the glitch if you return a working script and proof of effort in a from of glitch explorer logs.

 ### What to return on this task?